 that spike and thread begin to hatch.

-The capsule’s contents flood the cell
+Do capsule’s contents flood the cell

-with concentrated calcium.
+with concentrated calcium?

-to regain equilibrium.
+to regain equilibrium?

-But now the cell’s too fat to hold
+The cell becomes too fat to hold

 itself together.
 Now it’s cursed.

 And like balloons blown up too much